Stakeholder Engagement – Government

 Communication through multiple channels lets us reach a large audience quickly and persuasively.
-With the right skills, you can use these opportunities to enhance or protect your reputation.
+With Stakeholder Engagement Training, you can use these opportunities to enhance or protect your reputation.

 Communication today is being revolutionised.
 People can now find out about what is happening in the public service and government organisations much more quickly and easily through a myriad of channels from the news to Facebook.
 While we engage with stakeholders, we have some influence over their perceptions and behaviour.
 But vast increases in the volume and speed of information flow, particularly online, are conspiring to make effective communication more of a challenge.
-This is true for all organisations but for Government organisations, it is particularly challenging.
+This is true for all organisations but for Government organisations, it is particularly challenging to manage their reputation.

 A public sector organisation that doesn’t know how to deliver its message through a constituency’s preferred channels in a way that fits the culture of the audience simply won’t be heard.

-In response to this need for skillful communication, Reputation Australia has developed the Messaging for Stakeholder Engagement workshop, an interactive seminar designed to give government participants knowledge and practice in how to identify and act on valuable communication opportunities.
+In response to this need for more effective Public Relations, Reputation Australia has developed the Messaging for Stakeholder Engagement workshop, an interactive seminar designed to give government participants knowledge and practice in how to identify and act on valuable communication opportunities.

 Participants gain an understanding of key communication principles.
 The essence of what constitutes a persuasive message and practice in delivering them in a range of contexts provide participants with a solid grounding from which to proceed.